 ON THIS PAGE: You will read about your medical care after receiving cancer treatment and why this follow-up care is important.
 Use the menu to see other pages.

 Care for people diagnosed with bile duct cancer does not end after active treatment.
 Your health care team will continue to check that the cancer has not come back, manage any side effects, and monitor your overall health.
 This is called follow-up care.

 Your follow-up care may include regular physical examinations, medical tests, or both.
 Doctors want to keep track of your recovery in the months and years ahead.
 Researchers are studying ways to prevent recurrences, but there is no standard preventive treatment for bile duct cancer at this time.

 Watching for recurrence

 One goal of follow-up care is to check for a recurrence, which means that the cancer has come back.
 Cancer recurs because small areas of cancer cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.
 During follow-up care, a doctor familiar with your medical history can give you personalized information about your risk of recurrence or a secondary tumor.
 Your doctor will ask specific questions about your health.
 Some people may have blood tests or imaging tests done as part of regular follow-up care, but testing recommendations depend on several factors, including the type and stage of cancer first diagnosed and the types of treatment given.

 Watching for stent or bypass problems

-For people who received a stent or surgical bypass to relieve jaundice, follow-up care involves checking whether it still works to remove the blockage.
+For people who received a stent or surgical bypass to relieve jaundice, follow-up care involves checking whether the stent is still working to remove the blockage.
 Patients should contact a doctor immediately if:

 Jaundice becomes worse, becoming a deeper yellow

-Jaundice recurs after the stent originally cleared the blockage
+Jaundice comes back after the stent originally cleared the blockage

 A fever develops, along with sweating, shaking, or abdominal pain